jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Key-Pair/Create-Keypair.md

    * Use Existing public key: Upload your local public key file to JD Cloud.
 When creating in this way, make sure you have a private key saved in the local with the public key.

 5. After it is created, the public key fingerprint information is available in the details of key pair.
-Note: If you choose to create a new key pair, the console will provide a  interface to download private key after creation.
-Please be sure to save the corresponding private key and ensure that the private key is not spread on the Internet.
+Note: If you select to create a new key pair, the private key will be downloaded automatically to your local after creation succeeded.
+You must save the corresponding private key and ensure the private key will not be disseminated throughout the Internet.
 JD Cloud will not save your private key.
-The link to download the private key is only valid within 10 minutes.
-Please download it in time.

 ![](../../../../../image/vm/Operation-Guide-keypair-create1.png)